Engineered Hardwood Flooring

 When it comes to engineered wood flooring, there are two main layers.
-The veneer is the top layer of natural wood that has been sanded, stained and polish.
+The veneer is the sanded, stained, and polished top layer of natural wood.
 The layer below the veneer is the plywood base which provides the stability of the floorboard.

-There are quite a number of different stains and finishes to choose from for the veneer layer as it can mimic almost any type of wood there is.
-Take a look at some these veneer sample options for engineered wood flooring:
+There are several stains and finishes to choose from for the veneer layer as it can mimic almost any type of wood.
+Take a look at some of these veneer sample options of engineered wood flooring:

-If you have type of wood in mind for your space, the chances are you’ll be able to find a veneer sample just like the real deal.
+If you have a type of wood in mind for your space, the chances are you can find a veneer sample just like the real deal.

-Before you start installing your chosen flooring type, it is highly important to make sure that the flooring is designed to be compatible with the designated area.
-For example, if you were to install hardwood floors in an area that’s high in moisture, the hardwood floor wouldn’t be able to sustain.
-It will start to swell and even start molding.
+Before installing your chosen flooring type, it is essential to ensure that the flooring is compatible with the designated area.
+For example, if you install hardwood floors in an area that’s high in moisture, the hardwood will swell, get mold, or warp.

-To avoid wasting time on such costly mistakes make sure to check whether the flooring type and the area are both compatible.
+To avoid such costly mistakes, check whether the flooring type and the area are compatible.

-For engineered wood flooring, it is best installed in areas that stay dry.
-Choose bedrooms, hallways, and living areas.
-It can also do well in areas with light moisture present such as basements.
+It is ideal for rooms not exposed to moisture, like bedrooms, hallways, and living areas for engineered wood flooring.
+It can also do well in areas with light moisture presence, such as basements.

 When it comes to installing engineered wood flooring, there are a few steps to prepare before you start assembling the flooring.

-Make sure you have all the essential equipment for the installation process of the engineered wood flooring.
+Ensure you have all the essential flooring tools for engineered wood flooring installation.